awsdocs/aws-doc-sdk-examples/javav2/usecases/create_spring_stream_app/Readme.md

 The application you create uses Spring Boot APIs to build a model, different views, and a controller.
 For more information about Spring Boot APIs, see [Spring Boot](https://www.tutorialspoint.com/spring_boot/index.htm).

-In the previous illustration, notice the video menu that displays video titles and descriptions and used to let users know which videos are available.
-This web application reads the object tags to dynamically build the video menu.
+In the previous illustration, notice the tags that specify the video title and description.
+This web application reads the S3 object tags to dynamically build the video menu.
 To read the object tags, you use the Amazon S3 Java API (V2).

 To view a specific video, the user can click the video title.
 A GET Request is made to a Spring Controller, the application reads the specific video in an Amazon S3 bucket, encodes the byte array, and then steams the data where the video is displayed in an HTML5 **Video** tag.

 This web application also supports uploading MP4 videos to an Amazon S3 bucket.
 For example, the following illustration shows a video named **Rabbit.mp4** along with a description.